Oriflame/EFCoreMultitenantSample/README.md

 | 1          | cz       | Jan      | Novak     |
 | 2          | us       | John     | Doe       |

-This approach can be useful in a simple applications with small amount of data and operations.
+This approach can be useful in simple applications with small amount of data and operations.
 There is also a higher risk for developers to make a bug which exposes other tenant data when not adding `TenantId` in SQL query.

 ### Multiple databases - complete data isolation